photography

 ABOUT

-Marina Calderon is a Brazilian-born photojournalist and visual storyteller currently based between Rio de Janeiro, Brazil, and Moscow, Russia.
+Marina Calderon is a Brazilian-born photojournalist and visual storyteller currently based in Rio de Janeiro, Brazil.

 Her work explores how people live and relate to the environments they inhabit.
 With a background in law and a strong commitment to human rights, her practice weaves together themes of gender, territory, identity, and the subtle complexities of everyday life — often shaped by broader political, social, and environmental forces.